-You may not have woken up this morning and thought, “How many vegans are in the world?” but the way of life has certainly gained interest since the 2010s.
+You may not have woken up this morning and thought, “How many vegans are in the world?”
+But the way of life has certainly gained interest since the 2010s.
 When you learn about everything our animals live through and die from due to the meat industry, veganism may not be so “I would never!” to you.

 I can hear some of you omnivores saying, “No way!” but look at this article to learn more about these space creatures known as vegans.